dcccc/Plane_Wave_DFT/README.md

 The second line is the number of states you want to calculate. if the parameter is 0, not set, or the value is smaller than the half of the total electron number, an integer of no smaller than half of the total electrons number will be used.

-The 3rd line is the functional names in libxc[] used in the calculation.
-If not set or pylibxc not installed, the default xalpha[2] will be used.
+The 3rd line is the functional names in libxc[2] used in the calculation.
+If not set or pylibxc not installed, the default xalpha[3] will be used.

 5th to 7th line is the box lattice parameter, and unit is Bohr